amferraboli/amferraboli/README.md

 </p>

-Nice to have you on my Github page.
+I'm Amanda, a data scientist, and I'm thrilled to have you here on my page.
+This is where I showcase some of my writing and code creations.

-My name is Amanda, I am a data scientist.
-You can find some of the things I write and create on the blog page.
-If my data could be structured, my current version would be something close to the dictionary below:
+If I were to describe my data in a structured manner, it would probably resemble something like the dictionary below:

 ```python
 amanda = {